Prerequisites

 Globus

 One can create a free Globus account at https://globusonline.org.
-From there, one can download a local client (Globus Connect Personal) so that files may be copied to say your laptop, or staged to another Globus Endpoint that your institution may run.
+If your institution is a part of the Globus network, you can register with your institution's credentials.
+From there, download the client (Globus Connect Personal) so that files may be copied a local host, or to another Globus Endpoint run by your institution, if available.
+You may also use the Globus web client (https://www.globus.org/).

 The Globus 4 endpoint at slac#cryoem is no longer supported.(Globus shut down all version 4 endpoints worldwide on December 18th 2023).